After GC2018, this is the only decathlon you need

 But rather than becoming a couch-bound patriot, go for gold with this decathlon of outdoor experiences and events in Queensland.

 Diving (sans speedos)

 Commonwealth Games divers displayed acrobatic excellence while leaping from platforms of up to 10 metres, but in Tropical North Queensland you can take it to a whole new level with a 50-metre plunge at Australia’s only bungy experience – AJ Hackett Cairns.
 With a menu of 16 different jump styles including everything from a swan dive to a rooftop or BMX jump on the offer, you can work your way up to the perfect 10 score.

 Leave the SKINS and running shoes at home and feel the sand between your toes with a leisurely stroll around Lady Elliott Island.
 The island has a circumference of approximately 1500m and is home to some of the best sights Queensland has to offer.
 If you’re there at the right time of year you may even share the sand with hundreds of tiny turtle hatchlings as they make their way out to sea.

-Five kilometres of new and upgraded trails have just been opened in Nerang National Park, ready to be put to the test before the Commonwealth’s best hurtle along the Nerang Mountain Bike Trails in 2018.
+Five kilometres of new and upgraded trails have just been opened in Nerang National Park, ready to be put to the test after the Commonwealth’s best hurtle along the Nerang Mountain Bike Trails.
 But up in Tropical North Queensland, you can go for gold of a different kind on a half-day tour along the historic Goldfield Trail with Tropic Rides.
 It might be all lush rainforest along the banks of the East Mulgrave River now but back in the 1930s this trail was used solely by the prospectors who sifted through its waters for gold.

 Powerlifting tonight’s dinner